$\tau$-Functions, Birkhoff Factorizations and Difference Equations

+Following the same procedure, but instead using the two different factorizations of $U_{k,\ell_{+}}^{(\alpha,\beta)},$ we get the following relations satisfied by the $\tau$-functions:

-The two equations \texttt{[0,2]} and \texttt{[2,0]} can be brought under common denominator, and then the numerator is forced to vanish.
-(We think here of the coefficients $c_{k},d_{k},e_{k}$ as formal variables, so the denominators do not vanish.)
-The resulting equations are the same, up to a shift in the variables.
+The two equations \texttt{[0,2]} and \texttt{[2,0]} can be brought under common denominator, and then the numerator is equal to $0$.
+(Here, we think of the coefficients $c_{i}$, $d_{i}$, $e_{i}$ as formal variables, so the denominators are not $0$.)
+The resulting equations are the same, up to a shift in the indices.
 This gives the equation \texttt{[2]} in the theorem.
-In the same way \texttt{[1]} follows from \texttt{[0,1]},\texttt{[1,0]}.
+In the same way, \texttt{[1]} follows from \texttt{[0,1]}, \texttt{[1,0]}.

 Next we bring \texttt{[0,0]} under common denominator.
 The vanishing of the numerator gives

 In the first term we substitute